mkouhei/d.palmtb.net/2012/11/27/python_ldap.rst

        (snip)
    ]

-This format is also used by other process.
+This format is enable to use for other processing.

 Add
 ---

-Firstly, you must use ldap.modlist.addModlist(). addModlist() convert above dictionary to list of tuple.
+Firstly, you must use ldap.modlist.addModlist(). addModlist() convert dictionary into list of tuple.

 .. code-block:: python